4m4zing/StudyMSL-Mobile/README.md

 # StudyMSL-Mobile
-A learning portal for Malaysian Sign Language mobile app
+A mobile-based learning portal for Malaysian Sign Language